wc-k/GACD/README.md

 Files:

-README.md
+1. README.md
-1.  run_analysis.R (the R script that does the merging and transformations)
+2.  run_analysis.R that does the merging and transformations

-2. CodeBook.md (describes the variables, the data, the transformations, and the work that is performed to clean up the data)
+3. CodeBook.md describes the variables, the data, the transformations, and the work that is performed to clean up the data

-3. Script (run_analysis.R)

 Assumptions:
 1. The Samsung data is available in the working directory and/or the user is connected to the Internet.
 The script checks: